AkshayGadekar/bulkExportCSV/README.md

 Each of these events gets `BulkExportCSV` modal as a parameter.
 You can broadcast this events, we recommend using `ShouldBroadcastNow` interface so event gets broadcast in sync with queue jobs.

 ### bulk_export_csv table
-When CSV starts to get prepared, you can access its current status using published "bulk_export_csv" table which has following columns. `BulkExportCSV` modal points this this table:
+When CSV starts to get prepared, you can access its current status using published "bulk_export_csv" table which has following columns. `BulkExportCSV` modal points to this table:
 ```php
 [
     'jobs_id' => unique ID generated for an export CSV request